iconfu/svg-inject/README.md

 If you dynamically insert `<img>` elements you need to make sure SVGInject() is called after that.

-## How does SVGInject prevent unstyled "Image Flash"
+## How does SVGInject prevent "unstyled image flash"

 SVGInject is designed to work out of the box and without any "Image Flash"